FarsetLabs/farsetlabs.github.io/membership/index.md

 ------------------------------------------------------------------------

-[^1]: Some events requiring the purchase of specialised equipment and/or parts may require a supplementary fee to participate
+[^1]: Some events requiring the purchase of specialised equipment and/or parts may require a supplementary fee to participate.

-[^2]: All student members must hold current, valid, student ID’s for the duration of their membership at that level
+[^2]: All student members must hold current, valid, student ID’s for the duration of their membership at that level.

-[^3]: Freelancers get room booking priority for the lounge and can book the lounge as a meeting room for external guests
+[^3]: Freelancers get room booking priority for the lounge and can book the lounge as a meeting room for external guests.